-Rope-a-Dope: When you maintain a defensive posture on the ropes in an attempt to outlast or tire your opponent, is considered “rope-a-dope.”
+Rope-a-Dope: When you maintain a defensive posture on the ropes in an attempt to outlast or tire your opponent.
 It is most recognized and was actually given that name by Muhammad Ali when he employed the technique to defeat George Foreman.

 Roughhousing: When an opponent uses “questionable” offensive tactics, is highly physical and aggressive, it is considered to be “roughhouse tactics.”

-Rubber Match: When two fighters have fought three times, each having won one of the previous matches each, this one deciding who will win best of three, it is called a “rubber match.”
+Rubber Match: When two fighters have fought twice, each having won one of the previous matches, this one deciding who will win best of three, it is called a rubber match.

 Sanctioning Body: An organization that regulates and approves fights.
 Sanctioning bodies dictate the rules and guidelines that any bout is fought under.